Adjectives

 - Kio estas sur la tablo? – What is on the table?

-Where "what" is the object of the verb, the Esperanto equivalent is Kion:
+When "what" is the object of the verb, the Esperanto equivalent takes the accusative, kion:

 - Kion vi faras? – What are you doing?